-When a program is compiled, the source code is translated into machine code, and that code can be distributed and run repeatedly.
+A compiler translates source code into machine code, so that the machine code can be distributed and run repeatedly.

-In order to either interpret or compile source code, a program must be written that understands that source code.
+In order to either interpret or compile source code, a parser must be written to understand that source code.

 A Scheme list is written as elements in parentheses: